L1lith/ESMIT/ban-list.md

 The following is a non exhaustive list of entities that are banned from using this software (or any derivative of it)

 ## Government Entities
-Anyone working for or in conjunction with the following governments are banned:
+Anyone working for or in direct conjunction with the following governments are banned:
 - The United States
 - North Korea
 - China